 There are lots of loan products to explore if you need funding for your small business.
-In fact, a Google search for “small business loans in the US” produces about 213,000,000 results!
+In fact, a Google® search for “small business loans in the U.S.” produces just about 213 million results.
+Of course, there’s no way to look at even a fraction of this many loan offers.
+When you whittle it down, two types of loans often prevail: Small Business Administration (SBA) loans and term loans.
+Which raises the question: small business term loans vs. SBA loans?

 What are Term Loans?

 A term loan is a common way to fund a small business.
 In short, borrowers get a lump sum upfront then repay with interest over a specific period.
-A standard term loan is paid back over the course of one to five years.
-These types of loans for small businesses are offered by traditional banks, credit unions and online lenders and can be a good option for businesses expansion and those who need funds faster than other loan products can provide.
+A standard term loan is typically paid back over the course of one to five years.
+These types of loans for small businesses are offered by traditional banks, credit unions and online lenders, and they can be a good option for a businesses expansion and those who need funds faster than other loan products can provide.

 - Borrowers receive cash upfront

-- Some term loans come with balloon payments, or a period of payments after the term required to pay off the remaining principle.
+- Some term loans come with balloon payments, or a one-time required payment at the end of the term that’s typically larger than the loan installation payments

 What is an SBA Loan?